Acquimini/ghudmusic_player/index.md

 Q) Does this plugin collect data?

 A) Yes it does.
-It sends usage data to the GhudMusic server
+It sends usage data  such us country of user, city of user, download count to the GhudMusic server